 After your busy day and if the sun is shining, relax in the evening with a casual Thai meal at the Dicq Shack.
 Located just east of St. Helier, the shack features a unique arrangement of picnic tables laid out on the slipway and, at low tide, on the sandy beach.
 This is the perfect relaxed setting to end your first day in Jersey and watch the sun go down whilst enjoying an authentic Thai meal.
 Ensure you take your own drinks (the Shack is not licensed) and arrive early as this little gem is very popular with both locals and visitors.

 Once you have had a refreshing night’s rest, drive or catch the bus to Jersey Zoo.
 This world famous conservation park is named after its founder, Gerald Durrell, and is dedicated to saving species from extinction through breeding, protection and education.
 You can see meerkats, silverback gorillas, reptiles and Andean bears, amongst many other amazing creatures.

 Take lunch in the Café Firefly at the entrance to the wildlife park or enjoy a pre-prepared picnic in the orchard or at one of the many picnic benches dotted around the park.

 Spend the afternoon strolling around Jersey’s capital, St Helier, where you will find an eclectic mix of architecture, shops and bars.
-Make time to visit the Jersey Museum and Art Gallery and the series of captivating and varied exhibitions including Ice Age Island, demonstrating how our landscape has been shaped over hundreds of thousands of years by extreme cold and the power of the waves.
+Make time to visit the Jersey Museum and Art Gallery and the series of captivating and varied exhibitions including Bergerac's Island - Jersey in the 1980s.

 When you step back outside, cross the road to Liberation Square for a genuine Jersey ice cream and stroll around the marina.